starkfell/100DaysOfIaC/articles/day.29.build.pipes.encrypted.variables.windows.md

 <br />

-You can run the following command to verify that the Storage Account was provisioned successfully.
+Run the following command to verify that the Storage Account was provisioned successfully.

 ```powershell
 ($NewStorageAccount | ConvertFrom-Json).provisioningState